Pitch (card game): Oklahoma ten-point

 Each player is dealt six cards.
 Bids are usually from 1–9, and the Shoot the Moon rule is in effect.
 After bidding, players discard non-trumps and the dealer distributes cards so that each hand has six cards.
 Points available are High 'Ace' (one point), Low 'Two' (one point), Jack (one point), Off-Jack or Jick 'Jack of same color different suit' (one point), Big Joker (one point), Little Joker (one point), Three (three points), Game '10' (one point), and sometimes Off-Three (three points).
 King and Queen are not counted toward the game points but still take Jack, Off-Jack, both Jokers, Ten, Nine, Eight, Seven, Six, Five, Four, both Threes, and Two.

 This variant allows players to bid a "straight" hand (like normal) or to double bid.
 For example, a player may bid a "straight 6", or "6 for 12."
-In the latter example, the player would score 12 points by earning six; or, failing to earn points equal to his or her bid, would be set 12 points.
+In the latter example, the player would score 12 points by earning six; or, failing to earn points equal to their bid, would be set 12 points.